sandlbn/TuneFinder/README.md

 # TuneFinder

-TuneFinder is an AmigaOS 3.x application that allows you to browse and save Internet radio stations.
+TuneFinder is an AmigaOS 3.x application that allows you to browse, save playlist and play Internet radio stations.
 It uses the Radio Browser API to search for stations worldwide.

 ## Features
 - Search radio stations by name, country, codec, or tags